What is In-Mold Labeling?

 • Requires fewer additional materials

-• Generates less manufacturing waste
+• Produces less manufacturing waste

 Automation compatibility